5 ESSENTIAL PLUGINS EVERY BLOGGER NEEDS

 For more options, check out this article.
 You can find plugins in the your admin directory or download them from an external source in a zip file.

-If you have any questions, please leave below and I’ll get to it as soon as possible!
+Please leave any questions below and I’ll get to it as soon as possible!

 Till next time,